nelsonjunior-java/abnamro-recipes/README.md

     ```
 5. You can use the API documentation to try out the different endpoints and see how the application works.

+In a real production scenario the credential should not be exposed like it is now

+Create docker image with pgAdmin (Postgres UI):
+docker run --name pgadmin -p 80:80 -e PGADMIN_DEFAULT_EMAIL=admin@admin.com -e PGADMIN_DEFAULT_PASSWORD=admin -d dpage/pgadmin4

+To do:
+Add a config server